What’s Growing On

 What’s Growing On in northeastern North Carolina?

-Northeastern North Carolina is a richly productive agricultural region—locally-grown produce is available year-round!
+Northeastern North Carolina is a richly productive agricultural region—locally-grown produce and meat are available year-round!
 Unfortunately, many people living in our region are unable to identify, buy, and prepare seasonal, local crops.
 To help reconnect our region’s population to the agriculture taking place all around us, What’s Growing On programs are structured according to a yearly calendar, featuring locally-grown vegetables or fruits that are available monthly.

 Cafeteria events and displays: taste tests in cafeterias encourage kids to try the harvest of the month, while colorful posters feature a different local vegetable or fruit each month.